-How to Choose a Quarterback in DFS That Will Have a Big Game
+How to Choose a Big Game DFS Quarterback

 Because FanDuel and DraftKings quarterback scoring is virtually identical, outside of the DK 300-yard bonus, there was very little variance between the sites in the quarterback big game profiles.

-The general consensus on picking DFS quarterbacks is usually that you want someone that is going to be throwing in a shootout, but it doesn’t necessarily matter which side of the shootout he is on.
+A popular opinion when picking DFS quarterbacks is usually that you want someone that is going to be throwing in a shootout, but it doesn’t necessarily matter which side of the shootout he is on.
 In fact, some recommendations might even suggest targeting the quarterback that is likely going to be behind, with the logic being that they will have to throw to keep pace with the other team.
-While this idea might hold some weight when targeting cheap quarterbacks in very small fields or cash games, if you are trying to best thousands of other players, you are going to want the signal caller on the winning side of the ball.
+While this idea might hold some weight when targeting cheap quarterbacks in very small fields or cash games if you are trying to best thousands of other players, you are usually going to want the signal caller on the winning side of the ball.

 We can routinely pinpoint that winning quarterback by simply targeting a Vegas favorite, often on the home team, though a fair amount of top scorers of late have come on the road as well.
-As we’ll see when we examine the other positions, a game with an over/under of at least 46 points is usually the minimum that you want to shoot for, but this is especially relevant for quarterbacks, as top scorers at the position played in games with a 47 point O/U, on average.
+While the average top quarterback has come from a team with an implied point total around 24 points, there is a lot of meat on the bone when targeting quarterbacks on teams that might not have very high totals.

-With so many favorable factors in play, it’s no surprise that top quarterbacks on both sites almost always threw for at least three touchdowns, and more often than not found the end zone four or more times.
+With so many favorable factors in play, it’s no surprise that top quarterbacks on both sites almost always threw for at least three touchdowns, and often found the end zone four or more times.

 One other stat that should be noted, but is often overlooked, is how often top signal callers avoided turnovers.
 Quite a few quarterbacks were able to overcome just one interception and turn in a top game, but rostering a signal caller that turns it over two or more times could virtually eliminate your chance of taking down a large prize.